 In the 1950s the treatment of premature infants after birth was relatively ineffective and they were often starved of fluid and nourishment to avoid the serious and often fatal complication of inhalation of fluid into the lungs.
 Inhalation was very serious as tracheal intubation and ventilation (inserting a small tube directly into the infant’s windpipe) was not generally available for very small babies until the mid to early 1960s.
 In fact, in the 1960’s long term ventilation of premature infant’s lungs, now a routine neonatal procedure was regarded as impossible due to immaturity of their lung tissue.
-Although endotracheal intubation of the newborn infant who was asphyxiated and slow to breath had become routine in the early 1960’s, even then older methods of resuscitation such as rocking to encourage diaphragmatic movement were still appearing in paediatric respected paediaitric textbooks.
+Although endotracheal intubation of the newborn infant who was asphyxiated and slow to breath had become routine during the 1960’s, even then older methods of resuscitation such as rocking to encourage diaphragmatic movement were still appearing in paediatric respected paediatric textbooks.

 A classic paper on neonatal resuscitation by Dr Osmund Reynolds from St Thomas’s, detailing the equipment required and methods to be employed for neonatal resuscitation appeared in 1960 and caused a great deal of interest.
 Following this publication, intubation of newborn infants, previously considered impossible, gradually became routine in most neonatal units.
-This was quite a stressful time for paediatric staff who until that time had been observers and advisers – now they had to be ‘doers’ and no mistakes!
-They became a recognised part of the obstetric team, albeit regarded with some suspicion by the more senior obstetric consultants.
+This was quite a stressful time for we paediatric staff who until that time had been observers and advisers – now we had to be ‘doers’ and no mistakes!
+The paediatrician became a recognised part of the obstetric team, albeit regarded with some suspicion by the more senior obstetric consultants.
 “Ask our friend in the RAMC tie (yours truly!) if the infant’s all right Sister!” said one obstetric Knight when I was attending “his” Caesarean section to resuscitate the infant.

 Although effective resuscitation of newborns became routine practice in the early 1960s, it was well into the 1970’s before more prolonged ventilation became a successful procedure and then only after a very traumatic learning curve for all concerned.
 In the late 1960’s and early 70’s many of the ventilated premature infants died.